Common travel insurance questions

 1. When does the policy start?
 From the date I purchase or from the date I travel?
-Does it cost more to buy in advance?

-All other sections of the TravelCare policy (such as medical and personal items cover) starts on the date you select as your ‘Start Date of Journey’, or the date you depart, whichever is later.
+All other sections of the TravelCare policy (such as medical and personal items cover) start on the date you select as your ‘Start Date of Journey’, or the date you depart, whichever is later.

 For more information on how to enter your policy dates when purchasing a TravelCare policy, click here.

 2. Do you cover natural disasters or extreme weather?

 If your travel plans have to be altered, or even cancelled, due to an unexpected event, there’s cover under the policy for this.
 The amount of cover you have will depend on what you selected when you purchased your policy.
 However, if you purchase/start your travel insurance or book your trip after the unexpected event has taken place, it would not be considered an unexpected event under your policy, and you would not be covered for those costs.
 If you’re unsure, contact us and we can advise whether you’d be covered under the policy or not.

 3. How does rental car excess work?
 What does it cover?

 If you hire a rental car overseas, you will have cover under the TravelCare policy for the excess up to $5,000 AUD.
 The excess is what you may be charged if you damage the rental car.
 We recommend that you check the rental vehicle agreement to see whether the excess is less than $5,000 AUD because if it is, you won’t need to pay an additional fee to waiver the excess.

 You just need to make sure that the vehicle is hired from a licensed rental vehicle agency and that you follow all road rules and local driving laws while using the vehicle.
 Any terms and conditions laid out by the rental company also need to be followed so that you’re covered – by them and by us!